 In the Saint-Leonard borough, a large proportion of families are of Italian descent and their influence can be seen in the white stone facades of many of the houses along with many Italian restaurants and bakeries.

-For your information, single-family dwellings can be detached, semi-detached or attached to several other single-family dwellings called townhouses.
+For more detailed information, single-family dwellings can be detached, semi-detached or attached to several other single-family dwellings also called townhouses.

 Apartment buildings with three floors or less have six or more units accessible by a common corridor or stairwell.
 Buildings with one or more collective entrances and, in some cases, with an elevator.